brumariucosmin/finance-microservice/README.md

 ### Prometheus

+* **Note:** Prometheus was downloaded from the official website and used as a standalone executable.
+It has been removed from this repository due to size constraints.
-- Download & extract Prometheus.
+* Download & extract Prometheus.
-- Configure `prometheus.yml` to scrape `http://<host>:8000/metrics`.
+* Configure `prometheus.yml` to scrape `http://<host>:8000/metrics`.

 Run: